-When assessing the pros and cons of Citrix XenServer Vs VMware vSphere ESXi, it should be noted that these two software systems are developed and supported by different companies.
-The VMware vSphere ESXi is developed by VMware Inc, whereas XenServer is developed by Citrix.
+When assessing the pros and cons of Citrix XenServer compared to VMware vSphere ESXi, the first thing to note is that these two software systems are developed and supported by different companies.
+The VMware vSphere ESXi is developed by VMware Inc., whereas XenServer is developed by Citrix.

-Both of these software programs run the Bare Metal (Type 1) hypervisor type and support the x86 and x64 architecture.
-Though they support various types of virtualization such as hardware assisted virtualization and para-virtualization, only VMware vSphere ESXi does support full virtualization.
-Neither of the two support operating system virtualization, which you can learn more about in our article on VMware vSphere Best Practices.
+Both of these software programs run the Bare Metal (Type 1) hypervisor type and support x86 and x64 architecture.
+Though they support various types of virtualization such as hardware-assisted virtualization and paravirtualization, only VMware vSphere ESXi does support full virtualization.
+Neither support operating system virtualization, which you can learn more about in our article on VMware vSphere Best Practices.

-Both these softwares support a variety of storage options.
-The difference between them, when it comes to virtualization, is that VMware does support FCoE and SSD for Swap and does not support USB, SATA, SAS, NFS, iSCSI which are all supported by Citrix XenServer.
-Both of them support DAS, FC and NAS storage while neither of them support eSATA and RDM.
-Both systems have also gained lots of users in the education, financial services, healthcare, and the government.
+Both software suites support a variety of storage options.
+The difference between them, when it comes to virtualization, is that VMware does support FCoE and SSD for Swap and does not support USB, SATA, SAS, NFS, iSCSI—which are all supported by Citrix XenServer.
+Both of them support DAS, FC, and NAS storage while neither of them supports eSATA or RDM.
+Both systems have also gained lots of users in education, financial services, healthcare, and the government.

-The XenServer has a total of sixteen (16) Virtual CPUs per Virtual Machine (VCPUS) and the VMware has double this, at thirty two (32) VCPUS.
-The XenServer provides a total of 7 Virtual Network Interface Cards (NICs) per virtual machine and sixteen (16) Virtual Disks per Virtual machine.
-On the other hand, VMware vSphere ESXi has a total of ten (10) virtual Network interface cards (NICs) per virtual machine and a whopping sixty two (62) virtual disks per virtual machine.
+The XenServer has a total of 16 virtual CPUs per Virtual Machine (VCPUs) and VMware has double this, at 32 VCPUs.
+XenServer provides a total of 7 Virtual Network Interface Cards (NICs) per virtual machine and 16 virtual disks per virtual machine.
+On the other hand, VMware vSphere ESXi has a total of 10 virtual NICs per virtual machine and a whopping 62 virtual disks per virtual machine.

 - VMware vSphere has a total of 120 (hundred and twenty) virtual machines per host with the RAM per host being at 2048 GB with a total of 2048 virtual disks per host.

-One area where these programs tend to differ and to a large extent can explain the disparity in acceptance and usage levels between the two is virtualization management.
+One area where these programs tend to differ - and to a large extent explains the disparity in acceptance and usage levels between the two - is virtualization management.

 - The only key management feature that is supported by both software programs is Thin Provisioning.